-What is Compressor Attack and Release: 101 Guide for These Settings!
+What is Compressor Attack and Release

 Compression is usually a difficult one to get your head around.
-Even for those who’ve got your head across the threshold and ratio settings.
+Even for those who’ve got their head across the threshold and ratio settings.
 And that is without the attack and release times being set accurately it should all the time be tough to get the specified impact.

 This fast guide will define a really useful trick we realized from a pal a couple of years ago which lets you get your attack and release times excellent.
 It is primarily designed to work on drums however the identical ideas will apply to any sound.

 The main goal here is to understand all the parameters of the compressor to know how exactly to set this crucial process.
 If you are not sure what exactly you are doing with the knobs, it is better to leave out the compression process for someone else, until you understand it all.

 We always encourage you to experiment and find out which settings are working best for you, and what exactly they are doing to the sound you are working on.